stewartmcgown/docs-blog/readme.md

 # Docs Blog

-This is an example Next.js project that shows Next.js' upcoming SSG (static-site generation) support using Docs's **private** API for a backend.
+This is an example Next.js project for running a blog powered by Google Docs.

-**Note**: This example uses the experimental SSG hooks only available in the Next.js canary branch!
-The APIs used within this example will change over time.
-Since it is using a private API and experimental features, use at your own risk as these things could change at any moment.

-**Live Example hosted on ZEIT**: https://Docs-blog.now.sh/

 ## Getting Started